Advising Professional Practices

 Each profession has a different type of interaction with patients, which can affect various aspects of the practice.
 For example, a large animal practice is very different than a small animal practice.
-A veterinarian who travels to a farm to treat horses or cattle has a much different lifestyle than one who works out of a clinic.
+A veterinarian who travels to a farm to treat horses or cattle has a much different lifestyle than one who works out of a city clinic.

 The following items should be considered before the purchase of any type of practice: